-Price range information: The artist worked in many mediums including oils, watercolors, gouache, and prints.
-Prices range from $25,000 to $750,000.
+Price range information: The artist was a prolific printmaker in addition to being a painter.
+The artist worked in watercolor, oils, crayon, ink, and prints.
+Prices range from $5,000 to $2.5 million dollars.

 Max Pechstein passed away in 1955.

 Max Pechstein was a great painter of emotion.
 My favorite works by the artist are his landscape paintings of sunsets.
 Not only do these works have a great design, the use of color and its reflection captures the intense heat felt as the sun vanishes.

 Pechstein was one of the best draftsman of all time due to his prolific printmaking career.
 The artist captured great emotional content in his black and white woodcut portraits.